nathan-folsom/jotai-composition/src/article.md

       )}
     </Picker>

-This makes use of React's [render props](https://reactjs.org/docs/render-props.html) to compose the smaller components as children of the State Container, while allowing the state to reside within the State Container.
+This makes use of React's [render props](https://reactjs.org/docs/render-props.html) to give the smaller components access to state, while keeping the state within the State Container.
 Passing around a state object has big implications in terms of readability, as it greatly reduces the amount of props that need to be passed around.
 Any logic dealing with state can now be contained within the subcomponent, and we can place props that affect a subcomponent directly on that subcomponent.
 Say for example that we wanted to add more filtering options to the `Search` component:

     ...